 Connecticut Counseling License Requirements

 If you would like to practice as a counselor in Connecticut, you will likely need to become licensed.
-There are 11,730 people practicing counseling in the state across the five major subfields according to the Bureau of Labor Statistics (BLS).1-5 The primary counseling license in the state is the Licensed Professional Counselor (LPC), which is regulated by the Connecticut Department of Health.
+There are 11,280 people practicing counseling in the state across the five major subfields as of May 2021, according to the Bureau of Labor Statistics (BLS).1-5 The primary counseling license in the state is the Licensed Professional Counselor (LPC), which is regulated by the Connecticut Department of Health.
 To read more about counseling licensure in Connecticut and the processes associated with each type of counseling, continue reading below.

 Table of Contents